 At Trek10, we have a Lambda function that processes logs from our log aggregation service, Sumo Logic.
 Sumo Logic drops aggregated log files into an S3 bucket, which in turn triggers the Lambda function.
 The function separates out different clients logs for long term archiving, and we monitor the function for errors.
 When an error occurs, we know we need to debug.

 This is our process for debugging the functions:

 - First, you want to find the time the error occurred via the CloudWatch metrics console:

 - When ready, we clicked the arrow to start the search.

 Ok now we have results (I was kind of lucky this time as errors don’t always have the word "error" in them, e.g. Lambda function timed out):

 Here are all the results minimized.

-Unfortunately we don’t directly have the context of the error, but we do have the log stream name and the time.
+Unfortunately, we don’t directly have the context of the error, but we do have the log stream name and the time.
 So now we can go back, find the specific log stream, go to the date/time in the stream, and then see the context.

-After doing this a couple times, we realized that this entire process could be automated.
+After doing this a couple of times, we realized that this entire process could be automated.
 Thus, the Lambda Error Hound was born.
 Lambda Error Hounds is command line utility, written in node, and available on npm for getting the CloudWatch logs around Lambda error metrics, or even a specific time from any CloudWatch log group.